The Huracan 300 Challenge is the ULTIMATE OFF-ROAD ENDURANCE EXPERIENCE in the state of Florida.

 Event begins: Saturday, February 2nd at 9am.
 At Shangri La trailhead and riders can choose to go clock wise or counter clockwise.

-The entry fee collected for this event is to help offset the cost associated with the continued development and caretaking of the routes, their are no prizes, this is a ride for HONOR and bragging rights.
-The Fee you pay gets you the ride file, waypoint gpx and the route gpx plus a souvenier, there are NO REFUNDS.
+The entry fee collected for this event is to help offset the cost associated with the continued development and caretaking of the routes, there are no prizes, this is a ride for HONOR and bragging rights.
+The Fee you pay gets you the ride file, waypoint gpx and the route gpx plus a souvenir, there are NO REFUNDS.